Chris Hung

-Chris Hung (洪榮宏; born 19 March 1963) is a Taiwanese enka and Hokkien pop singer and television host.
+Hung Rong-hung (洪榮宏; born 19 March 1963), also known by his English name Chris Hung, is a Taiwanese enka and Hokkien pop singer and television host.
 Widely known as the "king of Taiwanese pop," he has won five Golden Melody Awards and one Golden Bell Award.

 Background

 The eldest of three sons born to singer Ang It-hong, Hung's relationship with his father deteriorated to estrangement due to the strict martial training Hung received from Ang, as well as Ang's multiple marriages.
 At the age of ten, Hung was sent to Japan for further education in music.
-After Hung's conversion to Christianity, he stopped thinking and reconciled with his father.
+After Hung's conversion to Christianity, he reconciled with his father.

 Over the course of his career, Hung has worked closely with songwriter Huang Tung-kun, and gained the nickname "King of pop" alongside Jody Chiang, the "Queen of pop."
 He was invited to perform at the 2004 National Day celebration sponsored by the Chen Shui-bian administration.